 Instructions for making the crepe paper roses

 Trace the rose template patterns on the selected crepe paper.
 Cut out the traced patterns using scissors.
 You can cut as many petals as you want.

 Select green colored crepe paper for the rest of the patterns from the template (the stem cover strip, leaf, and sepals.
 Trace and cut out the green patterns.

 Cut out a 12 cm x 3 cm craft paper strip and roll it diagonally from a corner to create a paper pipe.
-Prepare a strip of green colored crepe paper and cover the craft paper pipe by wrapping the crepe paper strip around it.
+Prepare a strip of green coloured crepe paper and cover the craft paper pipe by wrapping the crepe paper strip around it.
 This will be the stem of the flower.

 Now grab the stem and the petal cutouts.
 Take any one of the small petal cutouts and apply a small amount of craft glue along the bottom end of it.
 Wrap the glued part of the petal around the tip of the stem, overlap about a cm of the petal and the stem to join them.